Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Length identities

 \subsection{First length identity: one-holed/punctured torus}

-We now discuss the converse of Lemma~f \ref{lem:lengthIDSet1}.
+We now discuss the converse of Lemma~ \ref{lem:lengthIDSet1}.
 For the converse of Lemma \ref{lem:lengthIDSet2}, see Subsection \ref{subsec:convofIDSet2}.
-The following lemma partially relates the length identities with the configuration of the curves involved.
+The following lemma partially relates the length identities to the configuration of the curves involved.
+Recall that for $X \in \T(S)$ and curves $\eta_1, \eta_2 \subset S$,

 \begin{lem} Let $\alpha_{-2}$, $\alpha_{-1}$, $\alpha$, $\alpha_{1}$, $\alpha_{2}$, $\gamma$, $\beta_{0}$, $\beta_{1}$ be essential or boundary curves on $S$, where $\alpha$, $\alpha_{-1}$, $\alpha_{1}$ and $\gamma$ are distinct.
 If the inequalities \end{lem}